-We recognise that we have an important art to play in reducing our emissions, but we cannot do this on our own.
+We recognise that we have an important part to play in reducing our emissions, but we cannot do this on our own.
 We will therefore work closely and inclusively with our residents and businesses to support behaviour and lifestyle changes such as through green transport options and recycling facilities.

-We will use social media, attendance at events and strategic communications to increase awareness and enable informed decisions.
+We will use social media, attendance at events and strategic communications to increase awareness, promote and share good practice and enable informed decisions.